beeware/liquid-demo/README.rst

     $ python setup.py macos

 This will create a macOS directory that will contain "GitHub.app".
-This app file can be placed in your Applications folder,
+This app file can be placed in your Applications folder.
+It can also be sent to another user safe in the knowledge that it will also run on their machine - the application is entirely self-contained.

 Modificatons
 ------------